kumahq/kuma/docs/proposals/app-metrics.md

 ## Idea

-The idea is to create an aggregator in `kuma-dp`, to be specific Metrics Hijacker, that will be responsible for the aggregation of metrics from applications defined to scrap(within local env: pod/vm).
-Communication with `kuma-dp` might be configured as secure but it won't be required(and not recommended).
-It's worth mentioning that this idea can support only Prometheus endpoint scrapping and exposing metrics as Prometheus.
+Instead of exposing application metrics directly, we propose creating a metrics aggregator in `kuma-dp`.
+The aggregator will be responsible for the scraping of metrics from applications proxied by this instance of `kuma-dp`.
+`kuma-dp` can then expose this port with or without mTLS.
+It's worth mentioning that this idea can support only Prometheus endpoint scraping and exposing metrics as Prometheus.

 ### Universal
 At the mesh level, it will be possible to define the default exposed path and port at which metrics are going to be accessible.